philip-osime/Bellabeat-Portfolio-Project/README.md

 ## Data Integrity
 This data is limited and prone to sampling bias due to ghe same size of 33 users and no demographic data.
 Aditionally, the data is 5 years old and only collected from a limited time frame of 31 days.

+## Portfolio Rpub for full rendered Project
+Portoflio project on Rpubs shows the project on html and also the visualization.*[Bellabeat portofolio]*(https://rpubs.com/Donphosa/884602)